cappah78/sdlgame/README.md

 The texture coordinate buffer is a static buffer shared by all chunks.

-<b> WIP: </b>
-- Scriptable triggers for block updates:

-Scriptable triggerable events with a simple evaluation parsed and checked in c++ to reduce amount of lua calls significantly.

 <b> TODO: </b>

 - More Lua bindings between c++/lua (to script things like controls and interactions)